clumdee/quantum_well_solver/README.md

 The calculation is based on [*finite difference method*](https://en.wikipedia.org/wiki/Finite_difference_method).

+# Binder stopped working
+The demo can no longer start (found in September 2024).
+Will look for another tool to serve and update the code accordingly.

 # Interactive Demo
 Click the binder badge below to launch an interactive demo notebook.
 A user can provide information of a quantum well and solve for available energy states and wavefunctions.